On $\mathrm{H}-$trivial line bundles on toric DM stacks of dim $\geq3$: Abstract

 \section{Abstract}

-We study line bundles on smooth toric DM stacks $\mathbb{P}_{\mathbf{\Sigma}}$ of arbitrary dimension.
-A sufficient condition is given for when infinitely many line bundles on $\mathbb{P}_{\mathbf{\Sigma}}$ have trivial cohomology.
-In dimension three, the sufficient condition is also a necessary condition in the case that $\mathbf{\Sigma}$ has no more than one pair of collinear rays.
+We study line bundles on smooth toric Deligne-Mumford stacks $\mathbb{P}_{\mathbf{\Sigma}}$ of arbitrary dimension.
+We give a sufficient condition for when infinitely many line bundles on $\mathbb{P}_{\mathbf{\Sigma}}$ have trivial cohomology.
+In dimension three, this sufficient condition is also a necessary condition under the technical assumption that $\mathbf{\Sigma}$ has no more than one pair of collinear rays.